rhildred/bootstrap/README.md

 To add oauth2 proxy.

-1. Copy `oauth2-proxy.cfg.sample` to `/etc/oauth2-proxy.cfg`
+1. Edit `/etc/oauth2-proxy.cfg` to have your_github_client_id and your_github_client_secret the way you need them.
-2. Edit to have your_github_client_id and your_github_client_secret and the github-user the way you need them.
+2. Edit `/etc/systemd/system/oauth2-proxy.service` to have your github-user the way you need it.
 3. run `systemctl enable oauth2-proxy.service`
 4. run `systemctl start oauth2-proxy.service`